 I began my counselling career in 1994 when I trained as a Bereavement Counsellor with Wandsworth Bereavement Service.
-Since then I have held posts as an NHS psychotherapist, a CBT therapist at Westminster Pastoral Foundation (WPF), and a university counsellor.
+Since then I have held posts as an NHS psychotherapist, a CBT therapist at Westminster Pastoral Foundation (WPF), and a university counsellor at Goldsmith’s University of London and St George’s Medical School.
 I now work exclusively in private practice.

 I am also a writer and journalist who has worked on over 25 national publications.
-I was advice columnist for best-selling teenage girls' magazine 'Bliss' for 12 years, and I am author of 'Ready or Not?', a handbook for teenage girls.
-I am currently writing a book on bereavement.
+I was advice columnist for best-selling teenage girls' magazine Bliss for 12 years, and I am author of Three Good Things Gratitude Journal: Lift Your Mood In Just 10 Minutes A Day, available from amazon.co.uk

 Accredited register membership

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).